Happy-Coding-Clans/vue-easytable/examples/src/docs/en/theme.md

 #### Choose Blue Theme To Customize

-If the theme you need is close to the blue theme,You can choose to customize according to the blue theme.All blue theme style variables can be found [here]().
+If the theme you need is close to the blue theme,You can choose to customize according to the blue theme.All blue theme style variables **[Can Be Found Here](https://github.com/huangshuwei/vue-easytable/blob/master/packages/theme-default/var.less).**

 Create a less variable file,For example "vue-easytable-variables.less",Introduce this file overlay var.less The variables in.